 In accordance with the Human Rights Act, The Sovereign Group will not knowingly source goods or services from nation states which condone torture, slavery, illegal detainment, or which do not respect the civil rights of its citizens.

-It is our policy that The Sovereign Group employees, suppliers, sub-contractors and customers shall be treated without discrimination on any grounds including sex, race, colour, sexual orientation, language, and religion, and politics, national or social origin.
+It is our policy that The Sovereign Group employees, suppliers, sub-contractors and customers shall be treated without discrimination on any grounds including sex, race, colour, sexual orientation, language, religion, politics, and national or social origin.

-At the heart of Sovereign Group philosophy on delivering sustainable communities is our Local Employment Policy.
-This policy has been developed to run across our entire business not just our Partnered works.
+At the heart of Sovereign Groups philosophy on delivering sustainable communities is our Local Employment Policy.
+This policy has been developed to run across our entire business, not just our Partnered works.
 We believe that we have an opportunity to make positive changes and assist the improvement of the communities we work in.
-The help we can give takes different forms depending on the type of project that we are involved in and more importantly the length of time that we are involved.
+The help we can give takes different forms; depending on the type of project that we are involved in and more importantly the length of time that we are involved.

-The Sovereign Group takes its responsibilities seriously regarding the impact of developments on the environment.
-We have recent gain ISO14001 the environmental management standard.
+The Sovereign Group takes its responsibilities seriously, regarding the impact of developments on the environment.
+We have recenlyt gained ISO14001 the environmental management standard.
 The Sovereign Group have no environmental prosecutions and no abatement notices.
 Also, there has been no Breach of Condition Notices.